AgileVentures/av-static-website/source/blog_articles/2016-11-10-mix-and-match.html.markdown

 Different guidelines were as usual wrestling in my head.
 My concerns were as follows:

-* was locking to size=0 to represent currently voted stories going to bite us when we decided we needed size=0 stories in the future?
+* Was locking to size=0 to represent currently voted stories going to bite us when we decided we needed size=0 stories in the future?
 * Wasn't it bad to have functionality not covered by tests, and particularly functionality unrelated to the feature the PR was addressing?
 * Should we be adjusting the story model to have a state that could be active, to reflect the domain language that João was keen to use?
 * Shouldn't we be going with my simplifying assumption that there is only ever a single story to vote on (for the time being)?